AndyHaas/Salesforce_Project_Management/wiki/FAQ.md

 ### Can I change a task's status directly?

 Yes, but some status changes trigger approval processes:
-- **Backlog â†’ Pending**: Requires client approval
+- **Backlog †’ Pending**: Requires client approval
-- **In Review â†’ Completed**: Requires PM review and client approval
+- **In Review †’ Completed**: Requires PM review and client approval

-Other status changes (e.g., Pending â†’ In Progress) don't require approval.
+Other status changes (e.g., Pending †’ In Progress) don't require approval.

 ## Progress and Time Tracking